Margarya catayensis

-Cipangopaludina cathayensis is a species of large, freshwater snail with an operculum and a gill, an aquatic gastropod mollusk in the family Viviparidae, the river snails.
+Margarya catayensis is a species of large, freshwater snail with an operculum and a gill, an aquatic gastropod mollusk in the family Viviparidae, the river snails.

 Taxonomy

 This species was described under the name Paludina catayensis by French Jesuit Pierre Marie Heude in 1890.
 Later reviewers treated the specific name catayensis as an orthographic error and changed the specific name to cathayensis.
 There is high intraspecific variation of shells within the genus Cipangopaludina, so Wilhelm Kobelt (1909) considered this taxon as a subspecies of Vivipara chinensis.
 Later authors Yen (1943), Liu (1991) and Lu et al (2014) considered this taxon as a separate species.

 Distribution

-The species has a wide distribution throughout central and southeastern China, occurring in East China (provinces Shandong, Anhui, Jiangsu, Zhejiang, Jiangxi), Northeast China (Jilin), North China (Shanxi, Hebei) and Central China (Henan, Hubei, Hunan).
+The species has a wide distribution throughout central and southeastern China, occurring in East China (provinces Shandong, Anhui, Jiangsu, Zhejiang, Jiangxi), North China (Shanxi, Hebei) and Central China (Henan, Hubei, Hunan).

 Description

 The width of the shell is 24.3–50.5 mm.
 The height of the shell is 27.7–58.5 mm.
 The shell has from five to six whorls.
 The apex is pointed.